 Federal Department of Housing and Urban Development makes financial assistance available through this program to local general purpose governments.
-This money must be applied for by the local government and-must be used for eligible activities meeting the national objects of the programsuch as public facilities projects, economic development, housing, etc. which benefit low and moderate income households.
+This money must be must be used for eligible activities such as public facilities projects, economic development, housing, etc. which benefit low and moderate income households.